 Connecting Victorian exporters to opportunity

-Global Victoria has also partnered with Moog Australia, a wholly owned subsidiary of Moog Inc., to deliver a dedicated advanced manufacturing and defence roadshow for Victorian exporters.
+Global Victoria has supported Melbourne-based Moog Australia, a wholly owned subsidiary of Moog Inc., to deliver a dedicated advanced manufacturing trade mission and defence roadshow for Victorian exporters.

 About Moog